"In my work I have never strived to make a perfect photograph, in fact I have embraced the imperfections and accidents in the photographic process."

 Grace and Truth reflects my fascination with time, it's passage, and my desire to transcend time through my work.
 Perhaps in my own way I am trying to make peace with it.

-The Polaroid negative is submerged into a liqiud chemical bath.
-Unlike the previous portfolio, once the original photographic image has completly disappeared an abstract landscape emerges...the surface is soft and pliable, I can easily manipulate the surface of the film with my hands and fingernails.
-The negatives are then fixed and scanned.
+The phrase Prima Materia translates to Primal Matter.
+These images once existed as portraits and still lives, the Polaroid negative is submerged into a liquid chemical bath.
+Unlike the previous portfolio, once the original photographic image has completely disappeared an abstract landscape emerges...the surface is soft and pliable.
+I can easily manipulate the surface of the film with my hands and fingernails.
+The alteration of the film's structure allows the material to resort back to organic shapes and material.

 ARROW OF TIME

 I could swim before I could walk and learned how to dive in my own back yard.
 I have always lived near the ocean.
 The ocean has always been a place of deep inspiration and concern.
 For the past 2 years my lens has been focused on sea life including corals, fish, and marine plant life.
 90% of our bodies our made up of water, over 70% of our earth is covered in water, but only 1% of all bodies of water on earth are not affected by Man.
 The changing landscape of our planet and Oceans is alarming.
 There are many scientists who believe that we will exhaust most if not all of the fish in the oceans by 2035, and that plastic will outnumber fish.
 We are on the threshold where our footprints will soon be irreversible.
 Man’s relationship to the natural environment is severed on so many levels.
 It weighs heavily on my mind and I ask, at what price do we separate, consume, and destroy from what sustains life?
 Under Seas began with my documenting sea life in the Aquariums throughout the United States.
-Aquariums are a place of education and wonder, but I can’t help but feel a deep sadness each time I visit.
-It’s as if the Aquariums will likely be the future museums of the sea.
+Even though aquariums are a place of education, they are unnatural environments for the marine life.
+I can’t help but feel a deep sadness each time I visit.
+I feel that Aquariums will likely be the future museums of the sea.

 DISAPPEARING ICE~A WORLD WITHOUT ICE

-The work produced from the artists, Elysium: Artists for the Arctic was made into an international exhibition, book and film.
-The evidence of the receding ice floe and it's impact in the Arctic and the rest of the world was right in front of our eyes and cameras.
+If you told me ten years ago that I would be on an expedition ship to the Arctic I would have responded absolutely no way.
+I have had a deep fear of ships all of my life due to inner ear issues and motion sickness.
+When this 'once in a lifetime' opportunity arose, I could not say no and I knew that I needed to push through my fears.
+The Arctic is one of the most beautiful places on earth.
+Being in a landscape of glaciers and ice was beyond a surreal experience for me.
+The silence, the beauty, the wild life, is forever burned into my memory.
+At the same time I witnessed the evidence of the receding ice floe and its impact on the Arctic was right in front of our eyes and cameras.
 The expedition was a life altering experience.
 Upon returning I formed a non-profit, Oceans in Focus to create conservation presentations to children around the world.
 Using Film, Photography and art to educate kids about the urgent issues our oceans face today.
 It is the children who hold the future in their hands.
 I want to give them a platform where they can share their unique viewpoints, discover new sustainable solutions and become active participants in the well being of our oceans and environment. https://www.oceansinfocus.org

 SHADOWS AND LIGHT